WiktorWox/KoronaSwiat/README KoronaŚwiat.md

 In [Behavior Pack](packs/KoronaSwiat_Behavior_Pack) are defined behaviors of items, entities, bioms e.t.c.
 But in [Resource Pack](packs/KoronaSwiat_Resource_Pack) there are files that deal with the appearance of certain things

 #### Documentation
-the best documentation we know so far can be found by clicking [here](https://bedrock.dev/).
+The best documentation we know so far can be found by clicking [here](https://bedrock.dev/).
 She is very helpful if you if you are just starting your adventure with Minecraft Bedrock Addons

 #### Something else?